qoretechnologies/qorus-vscode/README.md

 ## Version 3.8.3 overview - What's new:

+- Whenever an error occurs when traversing the data provider, the error will now be displayed.
 - Fixed an issue where a Windows build would not work properly because of an internal path issue
 - Fixed a bug where it was not possible to select `request` `response` data providers in Mappers
 - Fixed a bug that caused the webview to crash when selecting a certain data provider factory in Mappers (csvread and csvwrite were affected)
+- Fixed a bug where it was possible to select non record-based data provider in the pipeline input provider

 ## Version 3.8.2 overview - What's new: